 But let the interviewer steer the discussion; don't dominate it.
 If the interviewer starts to change the subject, move on.
 Remember, the interviewer is still in charge.
 You don't want to come across as overly assertive.

-Basic Interview Tips
+Basic Interview Tips for Software Developers

 And, of course, don't forget the basics.

 - Dress Well.
 Plan to overdress, even if the company is a t-shirt and sandals place.

 - Be on time.
 Find a nearby place to park and relax if you're early.
 Try to be three or four minutes early, no more, no less.